IGARVAR/File-Migration-Sync-to-Cloud/README.md

 Scripts focused on audit, structure alignment, metadata cleanup, and upload automation for hybrid or cloud-first environments.

 Can be used as pre-ingestion audit for Copilot/LLM readiness validation

+Used in multi-tenant migration across 450 GB of content in different business units
 ---

 ## Overview